 Trying stringing a sarong or thin beach blanket between two beach chairs; make sure the sides are open for proper airflow but the point is to block as much sun as possible from above.
 When the kids aren’t playing in the water or making sand castles, have them rest in your new shady spot for a bit.

 Sunglasses are Essential

 Your skin isn’t the only part of your body that can be damaged by the sun.
-The reflection of the sun off buildings, cars and even the water itself, can have a harmful
+The reflection of the sun off buildings, cars and even the water itself, can have a harmful effect on your eyes.